Thank you for visiting ReligionFacts! Below is some information about this website, presented in the form of Frequently Asked Questions.

 This site was founded in March 2004, for the same reason many websites come about - I was looking for a certain kind of online resource and didn't find one, so I decided to make it myself!
 What I wanted was a single website where I could quickly find information on just about anything related to religion, rather than having to sift through search engine results, read past the biases of supportive or critical sources, or find my way around several different websites.
 And I wanted that one website to contain reliable, scholarly information by a knowledgeable author and with well-documented sources.
 I have tried to make ReligionFacts as close as possible to this ideal resource I had imagined, and I have had a great time doing so.

 That leads to the second reason I created ReligionFacts – I enjoy studying religion and this provides a focus for my studies.
 I think religion is a fascinating subject and writing articles, designing charts, and categorizing topics helps me to retain and understand what I've learned from my research.
-Its broad scope is also a good supplement for my doctoral work, which is of course quite specific by nature.

 As mentioned above, I'm not telling and it's not relevant anyway.
 ReligionFacts is not intended to promote or support any one religion and I have done my best to keep any and all personal biases out of it.

-Moreover, even if I did provide a name, ReligionFacts is still a non-official, non-peer-reviewed website.
+Moreover, even if I did provide my name, ReligionFacts is still a non-official, non-peer-reviewed website.
 As such, it is not generally suitable for citation in a school essay.
 For all you know, I could be making up my name and qualifications!
 Your teachers are right to insist against anonymous Internet sources and hopefully they are also teaching you that you can't trust everything you read, especially on the Web.
 The greatest thing and the worst thing about the Web is that anyone can publish anything.

-So I don't claim ReligionFacts has inherent authority and you shouldn't treat it like it does.
+So I do not claim ReligionFacts has inherent authority and you shouldn't treat it like it does.
 I do hope the quality of its articles its agreement with authoritative sources show it to be trustworthy (and I try very hard to be objective and accurate in all my information), but ReligionFacts is primarily intended to give you an introductory understanding of a religious topic.
 Most of the articles will point you to more official and authoritative sources that you can cite with more confidence, such as Encyclopedia Britannica, The Oxford Dictionary of World Religions, university websites, official websites of religions, and so on.

 Good luck with your project and I'm very glad ReligionFacts was helpful in your research!